 Sid Buckwold Bridge Rehabilitation

-- The Idylwyld Drive over 19th Street ramp will be resurfaced to 1st Avenue.
+- Resurfacing of the Idylwyld Drive ramp over 19th Street to 1st Avenue

-The Sid Buckwold Bridge rehabilitation project began last year with construction on the west half of the bridge.
-The project was planned over two construction seasons to minimize the impact on traffic and eliminate the need for a full bridge closure.
-The City’s preservation plan, with the results of the Deck Testing Program, identified the need for this rehabilitation project to ensure the bridge remains safe, serviceable and structurally sound.
+The rehabilitation project was planned over two construction seasons to minimize the impact on traffic and eliminate the need for a full bridge closure.

 April 3, 2020 - Sid Buckwold Bridge Rehabilitation Resumes Monday, April 6

 March 25, 2020 - Final Phase of Sid Buckwold Bridge project deferred until April 6

 March 20, 2020 - Final phase of Sid Buckwold Bridge construction to proceed, starting March 30

 October 24, 2019 - Senator Sid Buckwold Bridge fully reopens Friday, October 25